 Director and Senior Speech Pathologist

 Kathy has worked as a speech pathologist since 2000, after graduating from the University of QLD.
 She worked for Education Qld in Cairns before commencing private practice in 2009.
 Kathy thoroughly enjoys her work with children and loves seeing the improvements and the successes achieved by students.
 She is committed to working within best practice guidelines and maintains her skill-set by regularly attending conferences, workshops and ongoing professional development.
-She is trained in both the Lidcombe Program for stuttering and the PROMPT technique, for severe speech disorders.
+She is trained in the Lidcombe Program for stuttering, the PROMPT technique, for severe speech disorders, and the PEERS Program, for adolescents with social skills difficulties.

 Kathy works in all areas of speech pathology and enjoys the variety that the profession offers.
 In addition to this, she has two special interest areas.
 She loves the challenge of working with children who have complex speech sound disorders.
 It is incredible to be part of the journey from unintelligibility to clear speech.